26 Pressure groups

 Collective action and free riders

 This leads to debates about how public-spirited pressure groups are.
-Mancur Olson argued that collective action was primarily motivated by desire for individual benefit, but a benefit not available to a person acting alone.
-This ‘rational choice’ approach focuses on the cost–benefit calculation of members in joining groups.
-In this model, groups form because some individuals perceive opportunities to benefit, possibly at the expense of others.[22]
-Thus, some pressure groups have been seen to profit at a higher expense, such as seeking a subsidy for a small group paid for by general taxation.
+Mancur Olson argued that collective action was motivated by individual benefit, but a benefit not available to a person acting alone.
+This ‘rational choice’ approach focuses on the cost-benefit calculation of members joining groups.
+In this model, groups form because some individuals perceive opportunities to benefit, possibly at the expense of the others.[21]
+For example, a pressure group might seek a government subsidy that benefits its members, while being paid for through general taxation.

-This approach also explains paradoxes in group formation: if groups produce public benefits that all can access, what is the incentive of participation for the individual?
+This approach also explains paradoxes in group formation: if groups produce public benefits that all can access, what is the incentive for the individual to participate?
 If groups become too large, some may benefit without paying the costs of the group.
-This problem of ‘free riding’ can be seen in the way some groups attempt to restrict the benefits of their collective action to their membership, such as when unions historically enforced ‘no ticket no start’ requirements that workplaces must employ union members.
+This problem of ‘free riding’ can be seen in the way some groups attempt to restrict the benefits flowing from collective action to their membership, such as when unions historically enforced ‘no ticket no start’ requirements that workplaces must employ union members.

 Justice and altruism

-Other scholars observe that rational choice fails to explain participation, or recognise the role of ethics, justice and morality in tempering the ‘selfish’ motivations of individuals and pressure groups.[23]
-The field of behavioural economics recognises that human decisions are not always based on perfect rationality, and uses insights from psychology to explore various motivations for behaviour in exchange transactions.[24]
-People judge intuitively, automatically and emotionally, in line with their experience, and emotions are important aspects of participation.[25]
-A behavioural perspective recognises that people seek justice for its own sake, superseding their self-interest.[26]
+Other scholars observe that rational choice fails to explain participation, or recognise the role of ethics, justice and morality in tempering the ‘selfish’ motivations of individuals and pressure groups.[22]
+The field of behavioural economics recognises that human decisions are not always based on perfect rationality, and uses insights from psychology to explore various motivations for behaviour in exchange transactions.[23]
+People often make decisions intuitively, automatically and emotionally, shaped by their past experiences.[24]
+A behavioural perspective also recognises that people seek justice for its own sake, superseding their self-interest.

 How do pressure groups work?

-Political scientists have identified five levels through which pressure groups or citizens convey their ‘demands’ to government:
+Political scientists identified five levels at which pressure groups or citizens convey their ‘demands’ to government.

-• Concerned individuals acting of their own accord represent interests, or advocate for others.
+- At the most basic level, concerned individuals acting on their own accord represent interests or advocate for others.

-• Groups of people sharing a common trait or concerns form non-association pressure groups.[27]
-Examples include particular cultural groups or localised citizens concerned about a particular development in their town or suburb.
+- Groups of people sharing a common trait or common concerns and values can also form non-association pressure groups’.[25]
+Examples include cultural groups or localised citizens who are concerned about a particular development in their town or suburb.

-• Associations and specific lobbying organisations representing particular groups advocate to influence how political, social and economic goods are distributed in explicit policy changes.[28]
+- Associations and specific lobbying organisations represent particular groups or advocate to influence how political, social and economic goods are distributed in explicit policy changes.[26]

 Structures and roles of pressure groups

-The structures of pressure groups depend upon their organisation and expertise.
+The way particular pressure groups are structured depends upon their organisation and expertise.
 While no single structure is common to pressure groups, typical features can be observed.
-Pressure groups require spokespeople to provide media comment.
-Depending on the pressure group’s size, other spokespeople may handle specific policy areas, and organisational teams focus on specific areas of policy.
-Pressure groups are often quite geographically diverse, so regional co-ordination may be needed (though since the internet became widespread, this is less important).
-Behind the figureheads and policy teams, administration workers keep the group running.
+Pressure groups require a spokesperson to provide media comment.
+Depending on the pressure group’s size, different spokespersons may handle particular policy areas.
+There may also beorganisational teams focused on specific areas of policy.
+Pressure groups are often quite geographically diverse, so regional coordination may be needed (although since the internet became widespread, this is less important).
+Behind the figureheads and policy teams, administrative workers keep the group running.

-Pressure group organisations tend to be concentrated in the national and state capital cities, professional, and to varying degrees, integrated into the policy process.[29]
+Because of the centralised nature of lobbying in Australia, organisations tend to be professional, concentrated in national and state capital cities, and integrated (if to varying degrees) into the policy process.[27]
 Differing constitutional powers means that state governments are lobbied on some issues, whereas the Commonwealth is lobbied on others.
-Often, both levels of government receive representations.
-However, representation is only one role of pressure groups.
+However, because of the overlap in the powers of the two tiers of government, often both levels of government will receive representations.

-In their quest to change policy, pressure groups often perform three distinct roles:
+In their quest to change policy, pressure groups often perform three distinct roles – representation, education and scrutiny.

-• Education by pressure groups also takes several directions: educating their constituency, the decision makers (such as politicians and regulators), policy advisors (in the form of bureaucrats or political staffers), and the wider community, including the media.
-This may entail a variety of strategies, including speaking events, educational literature, letters, submissions to government, talking on radio and even doorknocking.
+Education by pressure groups also takes several directions: educating their constituency, the decision makers (such as politicians and regulators), policy advisors (in the form of bureaucrats or political staffers), and the wider community, including the media.
+This may entail a variety of strategies, including speaking at events, producing educational literature, writing letters and submissions to government, talking on radio and even doorknocking.

 Strategies used to influence policy makers

-• Direct and indirect lobbying of politicians, policy advisors and political parties, and the public.
-Indirect lobbying aims to change government policy through lobbying people and bodies which themselves may have influence on government decision-makers, such as lobbying political parties and the public.
+- Indirect lobbying that aims to change government policy by lobbying people and bodies that are likely to have an influence on government decision-makers, such as political parties and the voting public.

-• Electioneering through mobilising support or opposition for candidates or parties based on their policy positions, or influencing public opinion so that the wider public is inspired to act.
+- Electioneering by mobilising support for or opposition to candidates or parties based on their policy positions, or influencing public opinion so that the wider public is inspired to campaign on an issue.

 Together, interest groups and issue movements challenge the integrating, opinion forming and agenda setting capacities of the major political parties.
 They do this by advancing and defending a widened and more differentiated political agenda.[29]

-Yet despite any success, a group’s reliance on electoral tactics over party politics or bureaucratic involvement is a sign of weakness.
-This is because it depends on a concerted campaign rather than integration into the policy system.
-Similarly, although protest can be powerful, it is a less assertive form of leverage because it is often undertaken by groups without ‘insider’ knowledge or contacts, whether from lack of resources or exclusion from consultation.[32]
+Yet despite the success that can result when pressure groups engage in agenda-setting and electioneering, their reliance on these strategies to influence policy rather than party politics or bureaucratic involvement can also be considered a sign of weakness.
+This is because policy success in these cases depends on a concerted campaign from pressure groups rather than on their integration into the policy system.
+Similarly, although protest can be powerful, it is a less effective form of leverage because it is often undertaken by groups without ‘insider’ knowledge or contacts, whether this is the result of a lack of resources or exclusion from consultation.[30]

-A group’s choice of strategies depends largely on its resources, but also on the political system and its conventions, and on the goal.[33]
-A lack of power does not preclude successful lobbying by less-resourced pressure groups, particularly where a pressure group boasts experience and evidence to persuade policy makers of an argument.
-As a result, such pressure groups may become more formally involved in the policy system.[34]
+A group’s choice of strategies largely depends on its resources, but also the political system and its conventions, and the goals it is pursuing.[31]
+A lack of power does not preclude successful lobbying by less-resourced pressure groups, particularly where a pressure group boasts experience and evidence to persuade policymakers of an argument.
+As a result, such pressure groups may become more formally involved in the policy system.[32]

-Excluding electoral tactics, focusing a lobbying effort on an individual politician can be effective.[35]
-It prevents some difficulties encountered when lobbying parliamentary groups, where party discipline dominates responses.
-Although contact with a member of parliament is usually referred to the relevant minister or at times to Cabinet, it can also become a ‘fast track’ to raising the issue in a policy area.[36]
-Of course, lobbying also involves garnering support from others, including the media.[37]
+Focusing a lobbying effort on an individual politician can also be an effective strategy for influencing policy,[33] although it can be particularly challenging in party systems where strong party discipline dominates.
+Although contact with a Member of Parliament is usually referred to the relevant Minister or at times to Cabinet, it can also become a ‘fast track’ to raising the issue in a policy area.
+[34] Of course, lobbying also involves garnering support from others, including the media.[35]

-Groups without sectional power or economic leverage have been excluded from participation in policy making by their lack of representation in policy-making institutions.[47]
-Restrictions on representations from particular lobbyists and pressure groups can be a calculated strategy by governments to achieve particular political outcomes.[48]
+Groups without sectional power or economic leverage were in the past excluded from participation in policy-making by their lack of representation in policy-making institutions.[45]
+Restrictions on representations from particular lobbyists and pressure groups could be a calculated strategy by governments to achieve particular political outcomes.[46]

-The Organisation for Economic Co-operation and Development (OECD) recommends that a lobbying framework should include strategies to promote a ‘level playing field’.
-Information should be made readily available, conflicts and preferential treatment avoided, and policy makers should be accessible to the broad community and not just a privileged few, so that all voices can be considered.[49]
+The OECD argues that a lobbying framework should include strategies to promote a ‘level playing field’.
+Information should be made readily available; conflicts and preferential treatment avoided, and policymakers should be accessible to the broad community and not just a privileged few, so that all voices can be considered.[47]

 Insiders, outsiders, and thresholders

-Wyn Grant noted that pressure groups, like many other political entities, are frequently categorised as political ‘insiders’ or ‘outsiders’ in their access to government.[50]
-Insiders are very close to government, and numbers of pressure groups are integrated into government.
-Others remain excluded, presumably because they lack the requisite power, contacts or expertise.
+Wyn Grant noted that pressure groups, like many other political entities, are frequently categorised as political ‘insiders’ or ‘outsiders’ in their access to government.[48]
+Insiders are very close to government, and are often integrated into policy-making, while outsiders remain excluded, usually because they lack the requisite power, contacts or expertise.

 Consequently, certain stakeholders are relatively subservient subjects of ‘bureaucratic citizenship’, while other groups enjoy a ‘right’ to consultation and participation in the policy process.
 The Australian Council of Social Services (ACOSS) is one of the few welfare or advocacy groups represented in policy advisory committees.
 In many ways it is an insider group, as it retains ongoing consultative status.
-Its lobbying role is accepted, but unlike ‘producer’ groups, ACOSS is not able to use economic sanctions to achieve a policy result.[51]
+Its lobbying role is accepted, but unlike ‘producer’ groups, ACOSS is not able to use economic sanctions to achieve a policy result, which reduces its power.[49]

 Although groups are normally more able to bring about change as insiders, some pressure groups prefer to be ‘outsiders’.
 An outsider signals a separation from government, which affirms a philosophical commitment to an issue and provides freedom and independence to express views or pursue agendas without real or perceived censorship.
 While some other outsiders may respect this position, outsiders tend to be valued less by politicians – particularly if the strategy could be perceived as extreme or unlikely to affect electoral results.
 However, changes in societal values or recognition of the pressure group’s role and primary cause can change these perceptions.[50]

 This delineation may be too simplistic, however.
-In the University of Aberdeen model, both insider and outsider strategies can be used by the same group, especially those who have only occasional involvement in the political sphere, or with limited opportunities to exert leverage (so-called thresholder groups).[53]
+In the University of Aberdeen model, both insider and outsider strategies can be used by the same group, especially those who have only occasional involvement, or with limited opportunities to exert leverage (so-called thresholders groups).[51]

 When a particular event is framed as meaningful, individuals can be prompted to bring others together in collective action.
-Moreover, the event may serve to guide pressure groups.[55]
+Moreover, the event may serve to guide organisations and pressure groups.[54]

 Why do pressure groups cease to exist?

-Just as groups continue to form and act in response to their context, they also disappear if they are no longer relevant.
+Just as groups and movements continue to form and act in response to their context, they can also disappear if they cease to be relevant.

 Mortality and salience

 Recent studies of organisational mortality look at the life cycle of interest groups.
-Some pressure groups are not formed to persist and cease to exist once they achieve their goal.[56]
-Other groups that have longer-term interests may be less concerned about competing with other or new groups.
-Rather, they focus on identity, purpose, and adaptive responses to endure.[57]
+Some pressure groups are not formed to last in the longer term, and cease to exist once they achieve their goal.[58]
+Groups that are anxious about their longer-term survival, are often less concerned about competing with other groups (a population ecology approach), and instead focus on maintaining a secure identity and purpose to endure, along with adaptive responses to changing social and political conditions.[59]

 Funding and resources